-By using ETL software, businesses can take raw data from a variety of sources and provide it with a usable format.
+By using ETL tools, businesses can take raw data from a variety of sources and provide it with a usable format.
 This contextualized data can then be used by other BI tools for in-depth analysis of your business processes.
 Or the historical data can simply be stored for future reference in:

 ETL tools have many valuable automation features for helping businesses extract, transform and load data faster than ever before.
 Automate your data management by implementing an ETL software at your business.